 Those who decide to go into the nursing career will find that this is an exciting profession.
 There are so many open positions and opportunities out there, that it is hard to know where to even begin.
 If you want to do something new each day and make a good living while helping out others, then becoming a nurse makes a lot of sense.

-Whether you have some big hopes of specializing in a certain field, climbing the ranks, or even becoming an entrepreneur in the nursing field, there are different nursing degrees and certifications that you can choose.
+Whether you have some big hopes of specializing in a certain field, climbing the ranks, or even becoming an entrepreneur in the nursing field, there are different nursing degrees and certifications that you can choose from.
 The four core levels of nursing include:

 Certified nursing assistants (CNAs), are the frontline of contact between the medical staff and their patients.
-This is often a good starting point for many nurses who are worried about getting into the field and start.
+This is often a good starting point for many nurses who are worried about getting into the field and starting.
+You can also enrol in a medical assistant program in New Jersey or somewhere else if you want something different.

 There are several tasks that nursing students are allowed to do to help make things easier on the patient and prepare the patient for being seen.
 A medical professional.
 They can do tasks like: